NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Introduction

-\textbf{From MLP-Students to Self-Teaching Graph Transformers.} Motivated by the capacity limitations of MLP-students, we propose \textbf{Neighbor-to-Self Graph Transformer (NTSFormer)}, a unified Graph Transformer framework that employs a \emph{self-teaching} paradigm as shown in Figure~\ref{fig:intro_self_teach}.
-Rather than resorting to a simple MLP, NTSFormer harnesses the power of Transformers~\cite{vaswani2017attention} to handle both structural isolation and missing modalities.
+\textbf{From MLP-Students to Self-Teaching Graph Transformers.} Motivated by the capacity limitations of MLP-students, we propose \textbf{Neighbor-to-Self Graph Transformer (NTSFormer)}, a unified Graph Transformer with a \emph{self-teaching} paradigm as shown in Figure~\ref{fig:intro_self_teach}.
+Rather than resorting to a simple MLP, we harness the power of Transformers to handle both structural isolation and missing modalities.
 Specifically, it produces two predictions for each node: a \emph{student} prediction based only on self-features, and a \emph{teacher} prediction that also incorporates neighbor information.
-This design ensures that training on graphs aligns seamlessly with inference on isolated (cold-start) nodes—eliminating the need to degrade the model to an MLP for such cases.
-To handle diverse graph data and missing modalities, NTSFormer performs a one-time multimodal graph pre-computation, converting both structural and multimodal feature information into token sequences, which are then processed by a Mixture-of-Experts (MoE) Input Projection and Transformer layers for more effective fusion.
-Experimental results on public datasets show that our extensive experiments on public datasets confirm that NTSFormer consistently outperforms baseline methods in multimodal cold-start node classification tasks.
+This design ensures that training on graphs aligns seamlessly with inference on isolated cold-start nodes—eliminating the need to degrade the model to an MLP for such cases.
+To handle diverse graph data and missing modalities, NTSFormer performs a one-time multimodal graph pre-computation, converting both structural and multimodal feature information into token sequences, which are then processed by Mixture-of-Experts (MoE) Input Projection and Transformer layers for effective fusion.
+Extensive experiments on public datasets demonstrate that NTSFormer consistently outperforms various baseline methods.